 In any case, the Shapeway service is ideal for ordering individual parts though it is unnecessarily expensive when ordering dozens or hundreds of parts.
 The final results of the initial and continuing production will be presented.

 Figure 7 shows a sequel to the final primary production.
 As the picture survives, fills this new model with rules to determine the box in the best possible way.

 There are no further production components tested at the time of article writing.
 The purpose of further production was to respond to a potential spare part requirement and be reported when the need for spare parts is apparent.
 However, the following two views depicts the Shapeway service in my online store.
-From these views it is clear that the metal base is available for purchase around 40 euros and a plastic of about 10 line for a price of 20 euros.
+These views show that the metal base can be purchased for about 40 euros and plastic for about 10 -20 euros.

 In addition, my store has a spring release for sale.
 This seven-euro lipare comes into the box with a extension piece to keep the bow in place.
 At the same time, the Lipare locks the clip to the box frame.
 In this way, the extension piece remains in place without screws, which was not possible in the original design.

 To summarize this project, you can say that it has been interesting to mix your own profession (the engineer) for your hobby (SRA).
 It’s also been interesting to get acquainted with the 3D printing of metals and see the finished part in their own vision.
 The metal extenders seem so durable that the parts of the Shapeway are likely to remain unused, except for the attachment.
 Also thanks for the project involved.